Amirreza-Zeraati/go-file-service/README.md

 ### 📌 Notes

 * Final files are saved in the `uploads/` directory.
-* Temporary chunk folders are stored in `temp_chunks/`.
+* Temporary chunk folders are also stored in `uploads/` but will remove after complete upload.
 * File name conflicts are handled by appending a number to the new file.

 ---

 ### 🧪 TODO / Improvements

-* [ ] Add support for resumable uploads using unique file IDs
 * [ ] Add progress bar to the frontend
 * [ ] Add download route
 * [ ] Handle interrupted uploads and resume from last chunk
 * [ ] Add authentication and rate-limiting

 ---

-### 📝 License

-MIT License.
-Feel free to use and modify.

----

-Let me know if you'd like this generated as an actual file (`README.md`) or want to include screenshots or frontend styling tips!